 In case you wish to prevent overcharging your battery, there are a couple of precautions you can take.
 It is ideal to connect a multimeter to measure the open circuit voltage during charging.
 For a 12-Volt battery, it is best not to exceed 13.2 Volts.
 In addition, your neighborhood battery repair shop may have a charger with a voltage cutoff.
 It automatically disconnects the battery once it reaches a certain charge level.
 So, it is more efficient to spend a few bucks and charge your lead-acid battery from there to ensure safety during use.

 See full this video: Batteries Vent & Explode, With High Current Overcharging

 Revive Lead-Acid Battery: How To Fix!

-Your lead acid battery can drastically reduce in efficiency if they get excessive lead sulfate deposits.
+Your lead acid battery can drastically reduce efficiency if they get excessive lead sulfate deposits.
 Often, it can result in the battery dying out.
-If you desire to revive such batteries, it is best to first clean the sulfate deposits before adding the adequate electrolyte.
+If you desire to revive such batteries, it is best to first clean the sulfate deposits before adding adequate electrolytes.
 You’ll need a multimeter, insulating gloves, and a hydrometer as well.

 In order to revive a battery, you should add water with Epsom salts.
 They react with the lead sulfate deposits and let the waste dissolve in water.
 You can then drain the solution and add in the electrolyte with the appropriate concentration.
 Keep in mind that, since the amount of lead is reduced, you can only revive a battery a few times, depending on its capacity.
 After some time, you’ll have no choice but to get a replacement.